CLIMP: Contrastive Language-Image Mamba Pretraining: Abstract

 \section{Abstract}

-Contrastive Language-Image Pre-training (CLIP) relies on Vision Transformers whose attention mechanism is susceptible to spurious correlations, and scales quadratically with resolution.
-To address these limitations, We present \method, the first fully Mamba-based contrastive vision-language model that replaces both the vision and text encoders with Mamba.
-The new architecture encodes sequential structure in both vision and language, with VMamba capturing visual spatial inductive biases, reducing reliance on spurious correlations and producing an embedding space favorable for cross-modal retrieval and out-of-distribution robustness-surpassing OpenAI's CLIP-ViT-B by 7.5\% on ImageNet-O. \method naturally supports variable input resolutions without positional encoding interpolation or specialized training, achieving up to 6.6\% higher retrieval accuracy at 16× training resolution while using 5× less memory and 1.8× fewer FLOPs.
-The autoregressive text encoder further overcomes CLIP's fixed context limitation, enabling dense captioning retrieval.
-Our findings suggest that Mamba exhibits advantageous properties for vision-language learning, making it a compelling alternative to Transformer-based CLIP.
+Contrastive Language-Image Pre-training (CLIP) relies on Vision Transformers whose attention mechanism is susceptible to spurious correlations and scales quadratically with resolution.
+To address these limitations, we present \method, the first fully Mamba-based contrastive vision-language model that replaces both the vision and text encoders with state-space architectures.
+VMamba's cross-scan mechanism captures spatial inductive biases that reduce reliance on spurious correlations, producing an embedding space with tighter cross-modal alignment and lower hubness - geometric properties that translate to superior retrieval and out-of-distribution robustness, surpassing even CLIP-ViT-B trained on a dataset 167$\times$ larger on ImageNet-O. \method naturally supports variable input resolutions without positional encoding interpolation or specialized training, achieving up to 6.6\% higher retrieval accuracy at 16$\times$ training resolution while using 5$\times$ less memory and 1.8$\times$ fewer FLOPs.
+Mamba's autoregressive nature further enables processing of arbitrarily long text, overcoming CLIP's fixed 77-token context limitation for dense captioning retrieval.
+Our scaling experiments across model sizes and dataset sizes show consistent, unsaturated improvements - indicating that \method's architectural advantages are not limited by training scale.
+These results demonstrate that Mamba is a compelling alternative to Transformers for vision-language pre-training.
+The code and models are publicly available at \href{https://github.com/NimrodShabtay/CLIMP}{https://github.com/NimrodShabtay/CLIMP}